-- 1. Process A: Title IX Sexual Harassment Grievance Process [described below] - 2.
-Process B: Process for resolution of Allegations of Discrimination, Harassment (including Sexual Misconduct), and/or Retaliation; and/or - 3.
-Supportive Measures [supportive measures only, no further action wishes to be taken by the complainant at this time].
+- 1. If the incident falls under Title IX Sexual Harassment, Process A (Title IX Sexual Harassment Grievance Process [described below]) will be used. - 2.
+If the incident falls outside Title IX Sexual Harassment, then Process B (Process for resolution of Allegations of Discrimination, Harassment (including Sexual Misconduct), and/or Retaliation) will be used.